mtask/CollectiFOR/analyze/README.md

 command_output    files_and_dirs    network_flows
 ```

-All analysis results goes to findings table.
+All analysis results are inserted to findings table.
 Other tables are used by initialization (`--init`) parsers.

 ## Table schemas